lairdrt/flaskapp/README.md

 3. Download and install [Raspberry Pi OS imager software](https://www.raspberrypi.com/software/) on the laptop
 4. Launch the imager program
 5. Select **CHOOSE OS** then **Raspberry Pi OS (other)** then **Raspberry Pi OS Lite (32-bit)**
-7. Select **USB MASS STORAGE** then select the USB mass storage device for your card reader
+7. Select **CHOOSE STORAGE** then select the USB mass storage device for your card reader
 8. Type **CTRL + Shift + X** to preconfigure the OS as follows:
 - Select **Set hostname** then enter a short name for the Raspberry Pi
 - Select **Enable SSH** then **Allow public-key authentication only**